Cadabra

 Acknowledgements

-Special thanks to José M. Martín-García (for the xPerm canonicalisation code), James Allen (for writing much of the original factoring code), Leo Brewin (for writing beautiful tutorials), Mattia Scomparin (for contributing tutorial notebooks), Oscar Felisola (for LaTeX related patches), the Software Sustainability Institute and the Institute of Advanced Study (for financial support).
+Special thanks to José M. Martín-García (for the xPerm canonicalisation code), James Allen (for writing much of the original factoring code), Leo Brewin (for writing beautiful tutorials), Mattia Scomparin (for contributing tutorial notebooks), Oscar Felisola (for LaTeX related patches), the Software Sustainability Institute and the Durham Institute of Advanced Study (for financial support).
 Thanks to the many people who have sent me bug reports (keep 'm coming), and thanks to all of you who use Cadabra, sent feedback or cited the Cadabra papers.

 The name Cadabra is an implicit acknowledgement to Mees de Roo, who introduced me to his (so far unpublished) Pascal program Abra in the fall of 2000.
 This program has an extremely physicist-friendly way of dealing with fermions and tensor symmetries, and a formula history mechanism still not found in any other comparable computer algebra system.
 Cadabra was originally planned to be "my private C++ version of Abra", and even though it does not show much similarity anymore, the development was to a large extent inspired by Abra.